smart-edge-open/specs/doc/applications-onboard/on-premises-applications-onboarding.md

     ![Adding producer application entry to Edge Controller](on-premises-app-onboarding-images/adding-application.png)

+    Note: When creating a new application, there is an option to specify a key/value pair which defines an enhanced platform awareness (EPA) feature.
+If set, this key/value pair will be used to configure the feature when deploying an application to an edge node.
+For more information on the EPA features supported by OpenNESS, please see [Enhanced Platform Awareness](https://github.com/otcshare/specs/tree/master/doc/enhanced-platform-awareness).

     Note: Deployment of consumer application should be done by analogy

     ![Applications listed on "applications" page](on-premises-app-onboarding-images/deployed-apps.png)